tokenizer-inc-canada/www.cscexams.ca/content/docs/Exam 1/1.8 Corporations and their Financial Statements/_index.md

 ### Statutory Rights of Investors
 #### Right of Withdrawal
 #### Right of Rescission

 #### Right of Action for Damages

+The right of action for damages as granted by most securities legislation provides that an issuer and its directors, and anyone who signs a prospectus, may be liable for damages if the prospectus contains a misrepresentation.

 ## Takeover Bids and Insider Trading
 ### Takeover Bids